hnguy028/GamePrototype-01/README.md

 Maps are rendered with non visible tiles from the adjacent rooms Need to clean up variables and images that are not used Player class methods don't require reference to a world object ??? (only a surface to draw on?)
+Updates are a little laggy --> need to speed up game loop